juanibiapina/mark/README.md

 ### The `.mark` directory

-Mark uses a directory called `.mark` in the current directory to keep its internal state.
-This allows you to maintain different state per project.
-You can also have a global instance that always runs in a global directory for non project specific tasks.
+Mark uses a directory called `.mark` in the current directory to keep a list of threads.
+This allows you to maintain different threads per project.

 ## Inspiration